Denmark's defense minister takes sick leave after checkup

 COPENHAGEN, Denmark (AP) — Denmark’s defense minister has taken a leave of absence for an undetermined period of time after he felt unwell and went to a Copenhagen hospital for a medical checkup last week.

-The 49-year-old Jakob Ellemann-Jensen, who is also deputy prime minister, heads the Liberals that are part of Denmark’s governing three-party coalition.
+The 49-year-old Jakob Ellemann-Jensen, who is also deputy prime minister, heads the Liberals that are part of the NATO member’s governing three-party coalition.

 He wrote on his Facebook page on Feb.
 1 that he had “dizziness and headache” and went to a hospital “just to be safe.”
 After being examined, he said he “there is nothing serious to report and I am feeling well again.”